 The rise in contract management and the outsourcing of goods and services has created an increase in procurement fraud, which can occur at any stage of the contracting and procurement process.
 Appropriate controls, fraud prevention strategies and proper tendering processes are necessary in the fight against this fraud.
-This two-day course will teach you the best practices for preventing, detecting and investigating contract and procurement fraud.
+This 2-day course will teach you the best practices for preventing, detecting and investigating contract and procurement fraud.

 Organizations can be defrauded through collusion among bidders, between employers and contractors, and by sole procurement employees.
 Consequently, you need to be aware of the vulnerabilities and risks associated with fraud schemes that attack the purchasing, procurement and contract functions.
 Acquire the knowledge, skills and techniques you need to prevent, detect and deter these devastating frauds.

 No courses are scheduled at this time.
 Please view our Calendar of Events

 Determine if a procurement scheme violates legal statutes or civil laws.

 Identify the red flags of bribery and corruption.

 Recognize bid-rigging and market-allocation schemes.

 Reduce the risk of vendor fraud.

 Develop an investigation plan to respond to suspected procurement fraud.